pybricks/pybricks-micropython/doc/source/signaltypes.rst

 For example, the rotational speed values of a :meth:`Motor <.ev3devices.Motor.speed>` or the :meth:`GyroSensor <.ev3devices.GyroSensor.speed>` are expressed in degrees per second.

-While we recommend to work with degrees per second in your programs, you can use the following table to convert between commonly used units.
+While we recommend working with degrees per second in your programs, you can use the following table to convert between commonly used units.

 +-----------+-------+-----------+
 |           | deg/s | rpm       |